-A Few Words on the Language Barrier: One element really bothered me while watching this show was the use of talking animals.
-Terk, Tantor, and all the gorillas seem to be speaking colloquial English, but when visitors come to the jungle they ask about Tarzan’s amazing ability to speak to the animals.
+A Few Words on the Language Barrier: One element that really bothered me, while watching this show, was the use of talking animals; Terk, Tantor, and all the gorillas seem to be speaking colloquial English, but when visitors come to the jungle they ask about Tarzan’s amazing ability to speak to the animals.
 We apparently are supposed to assume that Tarzan taught Jane and her father to speak the language of the beast, yet at times we see Jane correcting Terk’s grammar on occasion.
 So are they speaking English or is Jane even a grammar Nazi in ape language?
 Even stranger is that we often see Tarzan, Jane and even Terk going, “Ook, ook.”
 When speaking to monkeys.
 There is just no consistency on display here, but then again I’m probably over thinking what’s basically a show aimed at kids.

-Note: Her leopard men are not to be confused with the sadistic cult in the book Tarzan and the Leopard Men as these aren’t men in costumes but animals transformed by magic into bipedal monstrosities.
+Note: Her leopard men are not to be confused with the sadistic cult in the book Tarzan and the Leopard Men, as these aren’t men in costumes but animals transformed by magic into bipedal monstrosities.

-One of the major differences from the Disney cartoon and the books, and certainly from the Filmation series where she is completely absent, is the predominate use of Jane Porter.
+One of the major differences from the Disney cartoon and the books, and certainly from the Filmation series – where she is completely absent – is the predominate use of Jane Porter.
 Aside from using Jane as a damsel in distress Burroughs often found himself at a loss as to what to do with her, even going so far as to dabble with the idea of killing her off, but in Disney’s The Legend of Tarzan Jane is front and center with her man through all their adventures.
 Not only does Jane appear in every episode she is most often integral to the story, and even saves the day once and awhile.
 How well she is portrayed in this series makes me almost forgive them for making her British.